Interstate 85 Business (South Carolina): History

 This is one of two separate freeway segments to carry the I-85 Bus. designation.
-The other segment exists in the Piedmont Triad region of North Carolina, and it was also a former alignment of I-85.
+Another segment existed until 2019 within the Piedmont Triad region of North Carolina, and it was also a former alignment of I-85.
 The old exit numbers are gone.

 The business loop was established in 1995 when I-85 was placed on new freeway bypassing north of Spartanburg.
 The old alignment, which was originally built as a super two for US 29, was upgraded to a four-lane freeway when I-85 was established in 1959.
 In 1962, US 29 was realigned back through downtown Spartanburg.
 Since 1959, few improvements have been made along the route, which is why it is labeled a substandard freeway.

 Spartanburg civic leaders in 2000 proposed that it become I-685 but was turned down by the South Carolina Department of Transportation (SCDOT) because of cost of upgrades.
 As a compromise, the signage was amended calling it a "Freeway Loop" at both end points along I-85.

 On July 12, 2021, SCDOT closed the central portion around Hearon Circle for bridge replacements.
-This closure is expected to last through January 2023.
-Traffic is detoured along I-85 and I-585.
+Construction was expected to be completed July 2023 but was later pushed out to October 2023.
+In late October 2023, SCDOT then announced that the reopening had been delayed again due to additional work being needed that would take a few months to complete.
+The segment finally reopened to traffic at 7:00 am EDT on December 6, 2023.
+Traffic was detoured along I-85 and I-585 during the closure.